 A southern classic that even a northerner can’t resist, sweet tea is a surefire winner for summer open houses.
 Is there anything more refreshing-looking than a big glass pitcher of iced tea on a hot summer day?
-Check out a recipe for traditional southern sweet tea at add a pinch here.
+Check out this recipe for traditional southern sweet tea at Add a Pinch.

 Passion Fruit Iced Tea

 Based on traditional Vietnamese flavors, passion fruit iced tea is a sweet summer treat that everyone will love.
 Here’s a great recipe using green tea from Martha Stewart.